joncahn/epicc-builder/README.md

 # EPICC-builder

+This App is now moot and discontinued.
+Epicc-builder comes as an html wrapped within EPICC.

+##
 App to help you generate the sample file and config file for the epigeneticbutton pipeline.\
 Link to github: [EPICC / epigeneticbutton](https://github.com/joncahn/epigeneticbutton)